jamendo/jamendo-ratings-sdk/README.txt

 test_algo.py takes from this directory the file, with its relative function, to execute.
 This files and function in, must respect the template explained in the file _TEMPLATE_.py.
 By the way you may obviously modify this template changing the way test_algo.py works.

+** CSV directory **
+Contains all the csv datasets used.
+Nine of them concern artsit or album or track statistics, calculated on the period of 1 week or 1 month or on the total history we have (about 2 year and half).
+Each field is descripted in the file core. defaultplotdict.py stats_reviewAVGs.csv is an apart file where you can find the dump of different way to calculate reviews' vote average. reviewAVGs_computation show how they are calculated and example.reviewAVGs.py compare them.
+More information, comments and discussiouns about this topic at: http://www.jamendo.com/en/group/opensourceratings/forum/discussion/549/jamendo-rating-sdk-published#Item_2